somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - Fractional Reward Environment - Produces success values ranging from 0 to 1 and failure(0) with a certain probability

 #### Simulation Parameters
-I have tested with multiple combinations
+I have tested with multiple combinations -
+- Number of Arms - Ranging from 5 arms to 12 arms
+- Arms Mean -

 ### Regret Plot